xolariansky/covidapi/README.md

 ![check status](/docs/img/getstatus.svg)

-and never forget to forget that status again, dah
+and never forget to be able to forget that status again.

 ![delete status](/docs/img/deletestatus.svg)